Hampton Virginia

 According to the United States Census Bureau, the city has a total area of 136 square miles (350 km2), of which 51 square miles (130 km2) is land and 85 square miles (220 km2) (62.3%) is water.

 Hampton has a humid subtropical climate (Köppen: Cfa) characteristic of the Southeast United States.
 The weather in Hampton is temperate and seasonal with hot and humid summers and mild winters.
-The mean annual temperature is 60.2 Â°F (15.7 Â°C), with an average annual snowfall of 6 inches (150 mm) and an average annual rainfall of 47 inches (1,200 mm).
+The mean annual temperature is 60.2 Â°F (15.7 Â°C), with an average annual snowfall of 6 in (150 mm) and an average annual rainfall of 47 in (1,200 mm).
 The wettest month by average rainfall is August with an average of 2.4 inches of rain falling on 11–12 days, although in March it typically rains on more days with 2.3 inches of rain falling in 12 to 13 days.
 The hottest day on record was August 1, 1980, when the temperature hit 105.1 Â°F (40.6 Â°C).
 The lowest recorded temperature of −2.7 Â°F (−19.3 Â°C) was recorded on January 21, 1985.

 As of the census of 2010, there were 137,436 people, 53,887 households, and 35,888 families residing in the city.
 The population density was 2,828.0 inhabitants per square mile (1,091.9/km2).
 There were 57,311 housing units at an average density of 1,106.8 units per square mile (427.3 units/km2).
 The racial makeup of the city was 49.6% Black or African American, 42.7% White, 2.2% Asian, 0.4% Native American, 0.1% Pacific Islander, 1.3% from other races, and 3.7% from two or more races.
 4.5% of the population were Hispanic or Latino of any race.